 Synchronization With Apple Health Records

 Also, we can’t ignore the Health app made by Apple that makes it possible for iPhone users to visualize and store all their health records securely in one place.
-It’s available for all US-based healthcare organizations at the moment.
+It’s available for all US-based healthcare organizations at the moment and nice-to-have in your platform.

 One of the benefits of EHR systems is the synchronization with the Health app.
 All US clinics may self-register on Apple's website and connect their compatible EHRs with the Apple Health Records system.
 It lets all patients and doctors aggregate health records from different clinics in one place, download all medication history on iPhone, and keep track of it.